starwindz/swos-port/docs/build.md

 # Requirements

-Currently, the game only builds and runs on Windows.
+Currently, the game only builds and runs on Windows and Android.
 To build you must have the following installed and available in the system path:

+[Windows]
 - Visual Studio 2019 for the tests, 2015 for the rest (maybe older would work too)
 - Python 3.6+
   - ddt (for mnu2h tests)